 by Sarah Rayner.
 Lou, on the 7.44 Brighton to London train, witnesses a man dying across the aisle from where she’s sitting.
 Turfed off the train with everyone else, Lou shares a cab with Anna, a fellow passenger from a … Continue reading

-The Secret of Lakeham Abbey
+Comments Off on The Curse of Lakeham Abbey

 The Curse of Lakeham Abbey